Connecticut Group Health Insurance & Employee Benefits Programs

 What Percent of Health Insurance is Paid by Employers?

-The employer and the individual employee share the cost of individual health insurance.
+The employer and the individual staff member share the cost of individual health protection.
 The ACA requires large employers to ensure that each individual worker’s cost is less than 9.12 percent of their income.
 That limit isn’t applicable to dependent coverage or small company workers.

 Often, a business will offer its workforce a choice of plans, with one falling into the required cost limit and one which may offer a more comprehensive package at a higher cost.